 - Photos and video footage of injuries and other damages

 Victims will also need to be able to prove all of the damages they sustained, including physical injuries and non-economic damages such as pain and suffering and loss of enjoyment of life.
 Without enough evidence, it will be extremely difficult for plaintiffs and their attorneys to prove liability and recover damages.

 This is another key reason why it’s important to get started on building a case long before the statute of limitations arrives, as it can take months to gather an adequate amount of evidence to help prove who was liable and how.

 Who Is Liable in a Car Accident?

 In most car accident cases, it’s clear who was liable for the accident.
-Oftentimes, a single driver acts negligently and causes a car accident, which victims can prove by gathering sufficient evidence.
+Oftentimes, as in many rear-end collisions, a single driver acts negligently and causes a car accident, which victims can prove by gathering sufficient evidence.